Kwanjoon/Kwanjoon/README.md

 ### Hi there 👋
+## I am a junior university student who is dreaming to be a AI developer.

 <!--
 **Kwanjoon/Kwanjoon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.